 Is seating physically distanced?

-For Gorton Center Live Outside, patrons will choose to sit where they wish in the event area, and social distancing between groups will be encouraged at check-in.
-Patrons will provide their own seating to the event.
+For outdoor events, patrons will choose to sit where they wish in the event area.
+Patrons will provide their own seating for the event.
 Seating is first come first served.
 For indoor events, seating is usually general admission, and if not, you will choose your seat when you purchase a ticket.
-Capacity and state guidelines will be followed with regard to social distancing.

 How is Gorton cleaned?